jae1e/CarND-Vehicle-Detection/README.md

 Training Support Vector Machine (SVM)
 ---

-Binned image feature, color histogram feature, and HOG feature were extracted from the single image and then combined into one matrix as a feature for SVM.
+Binned image feature, color histogram feature, and HOG feature were extracted from the single image and combined into one matrix as a input feature for SVM.
 With `vehicle` and `non-vehicle` data set, training was performed using `LinearSVC` class from SKLearn.
 The numbers of the images of the training set were 8792 and 8968, respectively.
 Two data sets were merged into one, and 20% of the total data set was split for test set.
 Trained classifier showed 0.9882 of accuracy.

 Sliding window search